Ultimate Namibia Safari

 Experience Matters

-Since 1993 Maxim Tours’ passion for exotic destinations has made us a highly sought after Boutique Tour Operator for discerning travelers.
+Since 1993 Maxim Safaris & Journeys’ passion for exotic destinations has made us a highly sought after Boutique Tour Operator for discerning travelers.
 After three decades we continue to exceed our clients' expectations.
 Our approach over these many years is simple; offer the very best service and travel experience at the most competitive prices while balancing the importance of sustainable tourism with a high quality travel product.

 Premier Guides

-Maxim Tours' guides have a reputation for being the best in the business.
+Maxim Safaris & Journeys' guides have a reputation for being the best in the business.
 Experts in their fields, friendly and interesting, a good guide will bring the most out of every excursion while creating lifelong memories.

 24/7 Support